poorting/internet.nl_batch_scripts/README.md

 Additional information from the original domain xlsx file can be included by including the domain filename and (optionally) the column(s) to include.
 With no column specified the default of 'type' will be used.
 To process the same results as in the example above, but now including the information from the 'type' and 'name' columns use:
 ```
-./process-results.py measurements duckdb output -d domains/domains.xlsx -m type,name
+./process.py measurements duckdb output -d domains/domains.xlsx -m type,name
 ```
-Please note that the column names cannot contain spaces.
+Please note that the column names cannot contain spaces and that multiple columns need to be separated by a comma *without spaces* as well.

 Measurement results can also be stored in an xlsx file or csv files by replacing *duckdb* in the command above with *xlsx* or *csv*.
 For xlsx the mail and web results will be put into separate sheets ('mail' and 'web').
 With csv two separate output files will be produced for the mail and web results.

 If you don't want the measurements combined into a single database or file, add the -i flag to the command.
-This will process all json files individually to the specified output type, creating output files with the same name as the json file but with a different extension (depending on output type).
+This will process all json files individually to the specified output type, creating output files with the same name as the json input file but with a different extension reflecting the output type.

 ## Creating graphs
 Once you have assembled a number of months (or quarters) worth of measurements you can use them to create graphs that show improvement (hopefully) over time, such as this example over a one year period (5 quarters).

 ![Example graph](https://raw.githubusercontent.com/poorting/internet.nl_batch_scripts/master/graphs/Scores-overall.png)

-Input data for the graphs is a duckdb database, such as the one created by the commands shown above.
+Input data for the graphs is taken from a duckdb database, such as the one created by the commands shown above.
 The graphs are made using the [bokeh graphics library](https://docs.bokeh.org/en/latest/index.html).

 ### Dependencies
 Bokeh uses Selenium for creating the resulting graphic files (in PNG and SVG format), so you need to have this installed (it is in requirements.txt) as well as a suitable driver (*geckodriver* or *chromedriver* matching your browser version).